snowplow/docker-snowplow/emr-etl-runner/README.md

 ## Copyright and license

-Snowplow::EmrEtlRunner is copyright 2012-2014 Snowplow Analytics Ltd.
+The EmrEtlRunner image is copyright 2018-2018 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0][license] (the "License");
 you may not use this software except in compliance with the License.